 (4) Additional notification.
 After a candidate files an initial notification under clause (iii), the candidate shall file within twenty-four hours an additional notification each time additional expenditures from personal funds are made or obligated to be made to the candidate's election campaign.

 (5) Amount of funds.
-The total amount of expenditures from personal funds that the candidate has made or obligated to make with respect to an election as of the date of the expenditure shall be included in the above notifications.
+The total amount of expenditures from personal funds that the candidate has made, or obligated to make, with respect to an election as of the date of the expenditure shall be included the above notifications.